-FB » Articles » Ferretnibble 3 - Two Different Frontiers, One Class, and Four Text Adventures » Comments
+FB » Articles » Ferretnibbles 3 - Two Different Frontiers, One Class, and Four Text Adventures » Comments

-Comments on Robinson L's Ferretnibble 3 - Two Different Frontiers, One Class, and Four Text Adventures
+Comments on Robinson L's Ferretnibbles 3 - Two Different Frontiers, One Class, and Four Text Adventures

 A little aside on that topic: The prefered spelling is "trans women".
 Making it a noun is considered somewhat othering, just like "the gays" instead of "gay people" or "Blacks" instead of "people of colour".